Philip-Walsh/Philip-Walsh.github.io/README.md

 1. Update the `data.json` files with your information
 2. Customize the theme to match your style
 3. Give credit where credit is due
+4. Do not use my personal information or resume data

 ---